 Best Board Game for Girls

 Here we have a Disney Princess version of the popular game, Candy Land.
-The package includes three characters that players can play as — Cinderella, Rapunzel, and Ariel.
+The package includes three characters that players can choose to be — Cinderella, Rapunzel, and Ariel.

-Throughout the game, there are cards to guide players, and the one who reaches the castle first wins.
-There are 44 cards and easy-to-follow instructions.
+Throughout the game, there are cards to guide the players, and the one who reaches the castle first wins.
+With 44 cards and easy-to-follow instructions, this is sure to become your preschooler’s favorite princess game.

 Product Specs